AnjanC0des/chatapp/README.md

+Its a ui for a messaging app I'm working on but its still in a prototype stage with dummy functionality and no styling.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.